Azathothas/Stars/README.md

 - [eraseyourknees/msdl](https://github.com/eraseyourknees/msdl) – Microsoft Software Download Listing
 - [ether/etherpad-lite](https://github.com/ether/etherpad-lite) – Etherpad: A modern really-real-time collaborative document editor.
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) – The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
 - [hoodoer/JS-Tap](https://github.com/hoodoer/JS-Tap) – JavaScript payload and supporting software to be used as XSS payload or post exploitation implant to monitor users as they use the targeted application.
-Also includes a C2 for executing custom JavaScript payloads in clients.
+Also includes a C2 for executing custom JavaScript payloads in clients, and a "mimic" feature that automatically generates custom payloads.
 - [httptoolkit/frida-interception-and-unpinning](https://github.com/httptoolkit/frida-interception-and-unpinning) – Frida scripts to directly MitM all HTTPS traffic from a target mobile application
 - [iamadamdev/bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) – Bypass Paywalls web browser extension for Chrome and Firefox.
 - [iddoeldor/frida-snippets](https://github.com/iddoeldor/frida-snippets) – Hand-crafted Frida examples